Panel Stochastic Frontier Models with Latent Group Structures: Main Proofs

 We now show the claim in (\ref{eq:claim}).
 Notice that for any $\pi_{1},\pi_{2}\in\mathbb{R}^{m},$

 where the second line holds by $\int_{0}^{1}B_{j}\left(s\right)B_{j'}\left(s\right)ds=0$ for $j\neq j',$and the third line holds by $\int_{0}^{1}B_{j}\left(s\right)^{2}ds=1.$

 Using (\ref{eq:pi_diff}),

 where the fourth line holds by triangular inequality, and the last line holds by Assumption \ref{A:group_diff}, the result in (\ref{eq:bias_rate_group}), and the fact that $p$ is fixed.
-Using the result in (\ref{eq:bias_rate_group}) and the fact that $K^{*}$ is fixed, then after some large $m,$
+Using the result in (\ref{eq:bias_rate_group}) and the fact that $K^{*}$ is fixed, then after some large $T$ (and hence large $m),$

 as desired. \end{proof} \begin{proof}[Proof of Theorem \ref{TH:post-estimation}] \textbf{(i)} Denote the event of correct classification as

 We first show the results conditional on the event $\mathscr{\mathcal{M}}.$